paulohdb/paulohdb/README.md

 # Welcome to my Github!

 ## About me:
-- 🧰 I'm a Full Stack Developer!
+- 🧰 I'm a Back End Developer!
 - 🔍 Looking for a new team to work with!
 - 📌 Languages and Frameworks I've worked with: